incrediblecrab/apple-os-documentation/documentation/MetricKit.md

 ### Disk usage metrics
 - **MXDiskIOMetric** - An object representing metrics about disk usage.
-- **MXDiskSpaceUsageMetric** - An object representing metrics about your app's disk space usage.
-(Beta)
-- **MXDiskWriteExceptionDiagnostic** - An object representing a diagnostic report for a disk write exception.
+- **MXDiskSpaceUsageMetric** - An object representing metrics about your app's disk space usage.- **MXDiskWriteExceptionDiagnostic** - An object representing a diagnostic report for a disk write exception.

 ### Custom metrics
 - **MXSignpostMetric** - An object representing a custom metric.